PTA Legislative Issues

 PTA Payment Differential

-The PTA payment differential will start in 2022 along with a special claims desingation.
+The PTA payment differential started in 2022 along with a special claims designation.
 In the post-cap payment system (Centers for Medicare and Medicaid Services), outpatient therapy services performed by physical therapist assistants (PTAs) and occupational therapy assistants (OTAs) will be reimbursed at 85% of the Medicare physician fee schedule - a change opposed by APTA.

 Mandatory Continuing Education